(WHNT) - There are no good options for people who want to know how severe their exposure is after water contamination in Lawrence and Morgan counties.

 The pair say they had to get the EPA involved to motivate state agencies.

-Both agree, though, that the state health department offering blood tests to residents has been invaluable.
+Both agree though, the state health department offering blood tests to residents has been invaluable.

 Hickey explains, "You know, I think it's one thing when it's in your water.
 But then when you actually realize that it's in your blood, it's a whole lot more personal."